 University of Pennsylvania Wharton School of Business | Philadelphia, Pennsylvania

 This is first LEED Gold for Commercial Interiors Certified project at the university.
-Sustainable factors include: maximizing daylighting and views, landscaping incorporating native species, which are drought tolerant and require minimal watering.
+Sustainable factors include maximizing daylighting and views as well as landscaping incorporating native species, which are drought tolerant and require minimal watering.
 Light sensors save energy by dimming lamps when there is enough ambient light, and thermal temperature is operable to help enhance occupant comfort.
 The menu, composting, and cleaning methods all helped with the attaining the certification.

 Landscape completed in association with Lager Raabe Skafte Landscape Architects, Inc.

 Size: 9,000 sf

 Architecture, Interior Design, Landscape, Sustainability